Healing the wounds of history, Berlin, 18th September 2018

 We have a circle of sharing intentions and coloring stones brought from Auschwitz-Birkenau and make lanterns from recycled materials to light our path and a meditative co-creative time in nature.

 to bring wholeness to what was broken

 to forgive and ask forgiveness

-to find the camp in the middle between unsustainable pain and cynicism in which it is possible to transform sadness in compassionate actions
+to find the field in the middle between unsustainable pain and cynicism in which it is possible to transform sadness in compassionate actions

 transform feeling guilty